The Welsummer is the pride of the Netherlands and as a young breed, they have blossomed into a fantastic chicken for homesteaders.

 Welsummers are not known to suffer from any specific health issues and with the necessary care, coop setup, and feed you will find that your birds thrive and live a full healthy life.

-Welsummers love to free range and will get into shrubs and bushes to hunt down insects and grasses, but this also makes them prone to internal and external parasites including lice and mites.
+Welsummers love to go outdoors and will get into shrubs and bushes to hunt down insects and grasses, but this also makes them prone to internal and external parasites including lice and mites.

 You can help your chickens stay pest-free by creating an area for them to dust bath.
 Chickens should also be wormed twice a year with a poultry-approved wormer or natural supplements.